Erbzine.com Homepage

 After the prototypes, the production version was the Airster S-1-A. Only twelve of these were produced, although some sources claim that 15 were made, but my research indicates that the 15 number includes the two prototypes and one aircraft that was never finished. .
 Ed’s aircraft was of the 12 Airster S-1-A production models.
 Production stopped in 1935.

-In 1939, the company produced a revised version, a variant if you will, Jimmie Goodwin, a variant with a 125-horsepower engine, the Security S5-125.
+In 1939, the company produce a revised version, a variant with a 125-horsepower engine, the Security S5-125.
 Only five of the new design were produced and in 1942, the factory and all assets were sold to the National Airplane and Motor Company.

 The single-engine aircraft seated two, including the pilot.
 It was an inch short of 24 feet in length and had a 40-foot wingspan.
-Empty it weighed just short of 1200 pounds and had a maximum payload of 578 pounds, the maximum weight of the pilot, passenger, and their belongings.
+Empty it weigh just short of 1200 pounds and had a maximum payload of 578 pounds, the maximum weight of the pilot, passenger, and their belongings.
 The payload would be reduced by altitude and temperature.
-The craft had a maximum speed of one hundred miles and hour and a 300-mile range.
+The craft had a maximum speed of one hundred miles an hour and a 300-mile range.
 It wasn’t pressurized and the maximum flight ceiling was 14,000 feet.
+The rules today require that the pilot use oxygen if flying an unpressurized aircraft at that elevation.

 Bert Kinner, who was born in Iowa, worked as a streetcar operator, a barber, a taxi driver and a car dealer before becoming an aircraft designer.
 Obvious qualifications.
-While managing Kinner Field, the first city owned airport in LA, he hired Anita ‘Neta' Snook.
-Known as Snooky, she was a flight instructor, test pilot, and a mechanic.
+While managing Kinner Field, the first city owned airport in LA, he hired Anita ‘Neta” Snook.”
+Known as Snooky, she was a flight instructor, test pilot, and mechanic.

 The preceding photograph is of Amelia Earhart’s crash, not Hulbert’s.